RichardLee0211/test/testRandom/README.md

 wanna read the "Statistics for Technology" book that analysis2001.pdf refered maybe could get it from Binghamton library

-Practical Statistics for data Scientists
+Practical Statistics for data Scientists, 50 essential concept
 ================================================================================
 put it away as it demo concept with R language, a language I am not ready to get into need to understand to basic statistics concepts, leaving R language part along, learn panda